 In addition to the other T.S.
 Eliot references, one book shown at the Kurtz compound is "The Golden Bough", one that Eliot said, along with "From Ritual to Romance", his "The Waste Land" was largely based.

-Actual Locales: The movie was not shot in Vietnam - it was shot in Philippines.
-The surfing scenes ("Charlie doesn't surf") were shot in a place called Baler (Aurora) - which now has surfing shops.
-The beach is now called "Charlie Beach" after the movie.
-Other scenes were shot in (a) Zambales - North of Subic bay which was then a US Navy base, in a beach near Iba.
-A typhoon struck at that time and yet the crew shot a few scenes. (b) Pagsanjan (near Manila)Francis Ford initially wanted to shoot the movie in Vietnam, but felt that would be too dangerous and it would be difficult to convince the cast and crew.
+Actual Locales: The film was not shot in Vietnam, but rather in the Philippines.
+The surfing scenes ("Charlie doesn't surf") were shot in a place called Baler (Aurora), which now has surfi shops.
+The beach is now called "Charlie Beach", after the line from the movie.
+Other scenes were shot in various other locations, such as Zambales, north of Subic Bay, which was a U.S. Navy base, on a beach near Iba; a typhoon struck at that time, and yet the crew shot a few scenes; it was also shot in Pagsanjan (near Manila).
+Francis Ford Coppola initially wanted to shoot the movie in Vietnam, but felt that would be too dangerous, and it would be difficult to convince the cast and crew.

 One ending considered for the film was that an air strike was called to destroy the temple.
 Explosives were rigged especially for this sequence, but Francis Ford Coppola changed his mind, feeling that the finale should represent the end of war and the beginning of peace.
 However, since it was required by Philippine law to get rid of the sets after filming, the sets were blown up anyway.
 After its initial engagements, which presented the film without credits, Coppola decided to use footage of the demolition as the backdrop for the end title sequence.
 After the public misconstrued this sequence as the alternate ending, Coppola re-edited that portion and had the titles run on black.

-The original script by John Milius climaxes with Kurtz fighting off an attack by U.S. Army helicopters, firing a machine gun, while exclaiming to Willard, "I can feel the power in my loins!"
+The original script by John Milius climaxes with Kurtz fighting off an attack by U.S. Army helicopters, firing a machine gun while exclaiming to Willard, "I can feel the power in my loins!"
 Francis Ford Coppola thought this was absurd.